Castle Hill (Ipswich, Massachusetts): Early history

-Design
+Estate Design

 Crane hired the famous Olmsted Brothers, sons of Frederick Law Olmsted (creator of New York's Central Park, Brooklyn's Prospect Park, Boston's Emerald Necklace and others), to design the landscaping.
-By 1912, they had fashioned a series of ornate terraced gardens, with a magnificent grass mall, 160 ft wide and lined with evergreens cascading from the top of the hill straight down to the water nearly half a mile away.
-Classical-style statuary flank this "Grande Allée" at regular intervals.
-An opulent "casino" was built at its midpoint, replete with saltwater swimming pool, bathhouse, guest cabanas and a sizable indoor ballroom.
-Two main gardens, the "Italian Garden" and the "Rose Garden," once contained ornate plantings, landscaped walkways and Italianesque fountains.
+By 1912, they had fashioned a series of ornate terraced gardens, and had begun work on a magnificent grass mall, 160 ft wide and lined with evergreens cascading from the top of the hill straight down to the water nearly half a mile away.
+Classical-style statuary flank at regular intervals this "Grande Allée", the design of which was taken over in 1913 and finished in 1915 by Arthur Asahel Shurcliff after Crane dismissed the Olmsted Brothers.
+An opulent "casino" (Italian for "Little House") was built at its midpoint, replete with saltwater swimming pool, bathhouse, guest cabanas and a sizable indoor ballroom.
+Two main gardens, the "Italian Garden" and the "Rose Garden," once contained ornate plantings, landscaped walkways and Italianate fountains.

 Atop Castle Hill, Crane built an Italian Renaissance-style villa, with stucco walls and red tiled roof.
 Designed by Shepley, Rutan and Coolidge of Boston, the edifice was set upon the highest promontory overlooking the Atlantic Ocean.
-His wife Florence, however, felt that the mansion was cold and drafty, and she made her displeasure known.
-Crane countered by promising that if she would give it ten years, he would replace it if she still insisted.
+Although local rumors postulate that Mrs. Crane’s displeasure with the villa led to its eventual destruction, recent evidence has proven otherwise.
+The villa’s stucco construction simply couldn’t handle the harsh wind, rain, and snow of New England, especially due to its exposed location on the top of the hill.
+It was razed in 1924 to make way for a new, stronger home.